-Have you ever heard the saying “anything is negotiable”?
-Indeed, you can negotiate the figures on cars, houses, job offers, insurance rates—this list goes on.
+Have you ever heard the saying anything is negotiable?
+Indeed, you can negotiate the figures on cars, houses, job offers, insurance ratesthis list goes on.
 So why not medical bills as well?

-With medical debt the leading cause of personal bankruptcy in the U.S., it’s important to know that you can negotiate your medical bills to get the cost down.
+With medical debt the leading cause of personal bankruptcy in the U.S., its important to know that you can negotiate your medical bills to get the cost down.
+Here are some of the best tips for doing this:

 1. Research what your care should cost

 If you shop around for the best deal on a car at a dealer, why not shop around for the best quality, most affordable care at a hospital?
-Health care costs can vary drastically between hospitals, so it’s important to research your choices beforehand for any planned procedures.
+Health care costs can vary drastically between hospitals, so its important to research your choices beforehand for any planned procedures.

 Start by researching the best hospital for your procedure in your local area.
 If you receive a bill that seems much higher than the average cost for the procedure, something may be wrong with your bill.